SMS Compliance | TCPA Text Message Compliance Checklist

-1. What the TCPA is and what it stands for
+1. What the TCPA is

-5. TCPA compliance checklist
+4. A bonus TCPA compliance checklist for calling

-8. Frequently asked TCPA text message questions
+5. Answers to frequently asked TCPA compliance text message questions

 By the end, you’ll know all about consent, opt-in, and TCPA-compliant text messaging.